Listen to Peter Noble on the Behind the Mic podcast:

 I’m a brain injury survivor, and I have a unique understanding of the music of language.

 I was born in South Africa, in a valley Alan Paton called ‘lovely beyond any singing of it’.
 I grew up travelling, picking up a range of authentic dialects and languages along the way, eventually studying music and drama at the University of Cape Town.
 In South Africa, I worked in the theatre, touring the country with a small repertory company, as well as appearing on radio, TV and film.

-I moved to London to study classical acting at LAMDA, and went on to train as a singer at the Royal Academy of Music, where I was part of the second graduating cohort of the now legendary RAM Musical Theatre programme.
+I moved to the UK to study classical acting at LAMDA, in London, and went on to train as a singer at the Royal Academy of Music.
+At RAM, I was part of the second graduating cohort of the now legendary musical theatre programme.
 I also have an MA in creative writing from the University of East Anglia.